Skip to content

 MRSM_<TYPE>_<LABEL>

-You can temporarily register new connectors in a variable in the form MRSM_<TYPE>_<LABEL>, where <TYPE> is either SQL or API, and <LABEL> is the label for the connector (converted to lower case).
+You can temporarily register new connectors in a variable in the form MRSM_<TYPE>_<LABEL>, where <TYPE> is the connector type, and <LABEL> is the label for the connector (converted to lower case).
 Check here for more information about environment connectors, but in a nutshell, set the variable to the URI of your connector.

 MRSM_SQL_FOO=sqlite:////tmp/temp.db \